iPhone Not Connecting to Wi-Fi After iOS 26 Update? 9 Solutions

 Turn Off and On Wi-Fi in Settings

-Turn On and Off Airplane Mode
+4. Turn Airplane Mode On and Off

 iPhone won't connect to Wi-Fi if the Airplane Mode is on.
-This also means that you can refresh your Wi-Fi by turning on the Airplane Mode.
+This also means that you can refresh your Wi-Fi by turning on Airplane Mode.

 Swipe up/down to get access to the Control Center> Click the Airplane Mode icon to turn it on >Wait for a while>Turn the Airplane Mode off.